chitamoor/Rester/README.md

 #Organizing the tests

 #TODO
-- Create a PyPi distributable
+- Create a package support and PyPi distributable
+- Unit Tests
 - Plenty of refactoring :-)
 - Support for POSTing JSON payloads
 - More logical operators checks for the asserts - e.g. ne, gt, lt etc